-The current project list now exceeds the proposed funding level but will be prioritized and brought within the proposed budget level.
-The following listing provides an indication of the projects proposed for initiation during 2013.
-The final prioritized listing will be in the final budget presentation.
-This year's list includes the following five areas and initiatives:
+The following listing provides the projects proposed for initiation during 2013.
+This year's list breaks down into the following five areas and initiatives:

-- implementing system and tools
+- Implementation of systems and tools

-- enhancing markets and performance
+- Enhancement of markets and performance

-- technology projects
+- Technology projects

-- incorporating distributed resources - other costs
+- · Incorporation of distributed resources and

+- Other costs.